sjbennett123/polarlarp/content/rules/rulebook.md

 Dwarves are generally peaceful and have no problem with other races—although they think elves are pompous, humans are impatient, hoblings are troublemakers, and half-orcs and-half ogres are incapable of understanding the finer things in life (like a well made weapon and a fine wine).

-They start with one extra body point, can buy Resist Poison, and can buy the Sm ithing skill for one point less.
+They start with one extra body point, can buy Resist Poison, and can buy the Smithing skill for one point less.
 Dwarves cannot use Polearms, Staves, Two Handed Blunt weapons or Two Handed Swords.
 They must pay double for Read Magic.

 ## Gypsy